 Try to schedule meetings and interviews in the afternoon to avoid the period directly after the typical lunch break.

 If you’re hiring for permanent tasks, you cannot issue fixed-term employment contracts.
 A single, fixed-term contract is valid for 12 months, and you can only renew it once for six months.

 You may hire an employee for a probationary period, but that term cannot last longer than 1.6 months.

-The monthly minimum wage for a full-time employee is 1,918.05 euros or $2,325.50.
+The monthly minimum wage for a full-time employee varies by sector, the lowest monthly rate being 1,501.49 euros or approximately $1,785.
 The state’s low employment rate stems from the practice of hiring unemployed citizens to work in the public sector.

 No more than six, eight-hour days comprise the standard workweek, and work on the weekly rest day does not earn premium pay.
 In contrast, employees are entitled to 135 percent of their standard wages for night work and 126.3 percent of their standard wages for overtime.

 You can ask your employees to complete work during the night — after their standard shift — or on their rest day without restrictions.
 However, the employee must consent to working hours that deviate from the schedule and expectations outlined in their employment contract.

 Employees are entitled to their standard pay on the following holidays:

 - Liberation Day